ginger-chuanli-jiang/ginger-chuanli-jiang.github.io/README.md

 # Notes about Random Forests

+### Random Forest:

+Random Forest is an ensemble learning method used for classification and regression.
+It combines Breiman's bagging sampling approach and the random feature selections originated by Ho 1995 and 1998.
+In the original paper on RF, Breiman showed that the RF error rate depends on correlation and strength.
+Increasing the correlation between any two trees in the RF increases the forest error rate.
+Increasing the strength of the individual trees decreases the RF error rate.

+Specifically, suppose we have N training samples, and M features.
+First, we do bootstrapping sampling N times to select N samples, then for each node, we randomly select features (the number of features should be less than the total number of features).
+Determine the best spliting based on Gini index and cross entropy.
+Each tree is allowed to grow without any pruning.

+Mean feature importance can be calculated in RF by averaging the gini decreases for each individual feature over all trees in the forest.
+This metric, sometimes, can be unreliable.
+Permutation importance can therefore be computed by calculating the difference between a baseline accuracy (classification) or R2 (regressor) and the drop in overall accuracy or R2 by permuting the feature.

+Key advantages of RF over its Adaboost counterpart are robustness to noise and overfitting.
+RF is very fast in both training and classification.
+Second, RF can be easy parallelized, which makes it interesting for multi-core and GPU implementations.
+RF is suitable for multi-class prediction.

+Several studies have replaced Breiman's majority voting with weighted voting, more sophisticated dynamic integration techniques such as Dynamic Selection, Dynamic Voting, and Dynamic Voting with Selection, and hybrid algorithm.

+Online random forest was developed by Saffari et al., 2009.
+The on-line RF has to combine on-line bagging and on-line decision trees with random feature-selection.

 ### Ensemble Classification:

 Ensemble classification is an application of ensemble learning to improve the accuracy of classification.
 Ensemble learning is a machine learning approach to solve a prediction problem by using multiple models.
 In ensemble classification, multiple classifiers are used to achieve better accuracy than the individual classifier in the ensemble.
 A voting scheme is then used to determine the final class label for prediction.